top of page

 Outside of the office, Jessica loves reading, writing, and spending time with her two dogs, Jovie and Maisy.

-Chukwudi Ogechukwu, MHC Intern
+Chukwudi Ogechukwu, MHC-LP

-Brianna Cross, MHC Intern
+Brianna Cross, MHC-LP

 Brianna earned a Bachelor of Science in Human Development and Psychology with a focus on special education from the University at Albany in December 2022.
 She is now pursuing a master’s degree in mental health counseling at the University at Albany, with an expected graduation in December 2025.